Bersih 3.0 rally: Unprofessional conduct by the police force

-Between 9.30 am to 2.30 pm, majority of Bar Council monitors observed the police force (including FRU team) appeared unperturbed by the participants, and some were courteous towards the participants.
+Between 9.30 am and 2.30 pm, majority of Bar Council monitors observed the police force (including the FRU team) appeared unperturbed by the participants, and some were courteous towards the participants.
 Around 12.00 pm, near the KLCC – between Jalan P Ramlee and Jalan Raja Chulan, crowds marched towards the direction of Jalan Tun Perak.
 Along the way, traffic police gave full co-operation and managed the traffic for the crowd to march.
 Monitors observed there was no disturbance at all.
 And for hours the police stood aside, looking relaxed and doing nothing.
 The peaceful rally later descended into chaos when police officers retaliated after the demonstrators removed the barbed wire and barriers at Dataran Merdeka and storm into the square, access to which was barred by a magistrate's court restraining order.
-Inspector General of Police Tan Sri Ismail Omar in a statement after the riots had pointed that the water cannon and tear gas was only fired to disperse rioters so that they will break through police barricades, an action which will make them breach the law, violate a court order and ignore the spirit of Peaceful Assembly Act 2012.
+Inspector General of Police Tan Sri Ismail Omar in a statement after the riots had pointed that the water cannon and tear gas was only fired to disperse rioters after they broke through police barricades, an action which made them breach the law, violate a court order and ignore the spirit of Peaceful Assembly Act 2012.

 The Bar Council's report also noted that: